omegareeeee/odin-recipes/README.md

-This Project is me demonstrating the new skills I have learned with html I demonstrated that I learned
+This Project is me demonstrating the new skills I have learned with html and css I demonstrated that I learned
     1. Boiler plate
     2. Unordered/ ordered lists